-The recent Future of Cities report on the future of employment across the UK generated some eye watering headlines about how 1 in 3 jobs in some areas will be replaced by robots in the next ten years and there is an inescapable trend of automation and digitization which will have a profound impact on the way we work and the way organisations lead their people.
+The Future of Cities report on employment across the UK generated some eye watering headlines about how, in some areas, 1 in 3 jobs will be replaced by robots by 2026; and about how the inescapable march towards automation and digitalisation will have a profound impact on the way we work and the way organisations lead their people.

-In a world where customers have a wider choice and a louder voice, the challenge isn’t just to be good, it is to be better, and to be better we need more people in jobs where people have the autonomy to think not just do their jobs.
+In a world where customers have a louder voice and have more choice, the challenge isn’t just to be good, it is to be better; and to be better we need more people in jobs where they have the autonomy to think, not just to do their jobs.

 Share this on